simplicitesoftware/documentation/docs/docs/security.md

 Locally stored password must be encrypted/hashed (see the  `HASH_PASSWORD` system parameter) accordingly to your local authentication configuration.
 And a second authentication factor **should** be enabled: standard TOTP via email, SMS or authentication applications is available as of version 5.2.

-> **Note**: When possible, using an external authentication mechanism is always a better and more secure approach than using loally stored password even with a second authetication factor.
+> **Note**: When possible, using an external authentication mechanism is always a better and more secure approach than using locally stored password even with a second authentication factor.

 In particular the `designer` user's password **must** be hard to guess (this is also applicable to any user granted with advanced rights) and changed regularly.
-Enforcing a second authentification factor (2FA) **should** also be considered.
+Enforcing a second authentication factor (2FA) **should** also be considered.
 Ideally using an authentication application (e.g. Google or Microsoft Authenticator)
 Alternatively the `designer` user can be deactivated (or only some of its rights), at least when not used (but this may complexify delivery processes).

 ### UI endpoint